Queer Indigenous Studies: Critical Interventions in Theory, Politics, and Literature

 More Info

-Based on the ancient Cherokee teaching that squirrels keep the woods alive and should not be hunted, Rabbit Plants the Forest combines Jacob's color paintings and a blending of Cherokee mythology with scientific facts about animals and their places in our world.
+Based on the ancient Cherokee teaching that squirrels keep the woods alive and should not be hunted, Rabbit Plants the Forest tells the story from Cherokee mythology about animals and their places in our world.

 Reclaiming Two-Spirits: Sexuality, Spiritual Renewal & Sovereignty in Native America